-To inspire you to discover (or rediscover) this activity that we think is absolutely great, here are nine challenges to be taken up in nature in the weeks ahead.
-After facing them all, we bet that by the end of the summer, you'll be just like us, completely crazy about hiking!
+To inspire you to discover (or rediscover) this activity that we think is absolutely great, here are ten challenges to be taken up in nature in the weeks ahead.
+After facing them all, we bet that you'll be just like us, completely crazy about hiking!

 1. Walking in the rain